 HCl (acid) + NH3 (base) → NH4Cl (ammonium chloride)

 Here, HCl donates a proton to NH3, forming ammonium ions (NH4+) and chloride ions (Cl-).
-Therefore, HCl is the Brønsted-Lowry acid, and NH3 is the Brønsted-Lowry base.
+Because of this, HCl is the Brønsted-Lowry acid, and NH3 is the Brønsted-Lowry base.

 2. Learn to Identify Conjugate Acid-Base Pairs: